-Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company remain stable at 37%.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company remains stable at 45%.
 SEC 1 operations continue to generate income for the Group.
-Return on equity (ROE) decreased slightly to 0.7% from 0.8% in 2017 due to higher equity reserves earned when the Company divested portion of its investment in ATEC in the last quarter of 2017.
+Return on equity (ROE) increased to 1% from 0.7% in 2018 due to the higher performance of SEC 1.